bessarabov/mac2mqtt/README.md

 ### PREFIX + `/command/displaysleep`

 You can send string `displaysleep` to this topic.
 It will turn off display.
 Sending some other value will do nothing.

+## Building

+To build this program yourself, follow these steps:

+1. Clone this repo
+2. Make sure you have installed go, for example with `brew install go`
+3. Install its dependencies with `go install`
+4. Build with `go build mac2mqtt.go`

+It outputs a file `mac2mqtt`.
+Make the binary executable (`chmod +x mac2mqtt`) and run `./mac2mqtt`.